Clothing and fashion

 The disability market and fashion industry – what’s the state of play?

 Fashion is a $1.2 trillion global industry, with more than $250 billion spent on fashion every year in the United States alone.
-The World Health Organisation estimates that 1 billion people – some 15 per cent of the world’s population – have a disability of some kind and of those, nearly 200 million grapple with impaired functionality.
+The World Health Organisation estimates that 1 billion people – some 15 per cent of the world’s population – have a disability of some kind and of those, nearly 200 million grapples with impaired functionality.
 That’s a whole lot of people looking for clothing that can meet their unique requirements.

-So what can we do to make a difference?
+So, what can we do to make a difference?

 As we know the disability voice is strong, loud and persistent.
 Runway of Dreams founder, Mindy Scheier, began designing for people with a disability when her son Oliver, who has a rare form of muscular dystrophy, wanted to wear jeans to school just like his friends.
 Let’s be inspired by her belief that, “One day adaptive clothing will be in the mainstream.”
 Let’s do everything in our power to make this happen!